Nonsuch Caves

 Description

-Athenry Gardens is a former coconut plantation and agricultural research center, located south east of Port Antonio.
+Athenry Gardens is a former coconut plantation and agricultural research center, located south-east of Port Antonio.
 High on the hills it offers a breathtaking view on the coastline and the sea.
 The plantation was transformed into a botanical garden which is open for the public.

-Beneath the botanical garden lies a cave, named Nonsuch Cave after the nearby village.
+Beneath the botanical garden lies a cave, named Nonsuch Caves after the nearby village Nonsuch.
 This cave offers bizarre rock formations, speleothems and Arawak Indian drawings and other archaeological remains.
 A series of 14 decorated chambers leads to a second, artificial entrance.
+The cave is home to a bat colony, which lives in the Cathedral Chamber in 13 m height at the gothic shaped ceiling.